top of page

 Francey Russell

-Francey Russell is Assistant Professor of Philosophy at Barnard College and Columbia University.
-She works and has published on moral psychology, Kant and Freud, and aesthetics, and also writes film criticism.
+Francey Russell is an assistant professor of philosophy at Barnard College and Columbia University.
+She works and has published on moral psychology, Immanuel Kant and Sigmund Freud, and aesthetics, and also writes film criticism.

 Peter M. Rutkoff

-Peter M. Rutkoff is associate professor of history at Kenyon College, Gambier, Ohio.
-He wrote Revanche and Revision: The Ligue de Patriots and the Origins of the Radical Right in France, 1800-1900 (1981).
+Peter M. Rutkoff is an associate professor of history at Kenyon College in Gambier, Ohio.
+He wrote Revanche and Revision: The Ligue de Patriots and the Origins of the Radical Right in France, 1800–1900 (1981).

 Andrzej Rychard

-Andrzej Rychard is professor at the Institute of Philosophy and Sociology of the Polish Academy of Sciences in Warsaw.
-He is the author of Two societies?
-Poland in and Beyond Transformation (1996).
+Andrzej Rychard is a professor at the Institute of Philosophy and Sociology of the Polish Academy of Sciences in Warsaw.
+He is the author of Two Societies?
+Poland In and Beyond Transformation (1996).

 Joseph Rykwert

-Joseph Rykwert is Paul Philippe Cret professor emeritus of architecture at the University of Pennsylvania.
+Joseph Rykwert is the Paul Philippe Cret Professor Emeritus of Architecture at the University of Pennsylvania.
 His most recent book is The Seduction of Place (2000).

 bottom of page